The Boxmasters: Early career

-The band started in Bellflower, California in 2007.
-During its early days, the band played several live shows in the California area, as well as in Tecate, Mexico.
-Their eponymous first album The Boxmasters was released on June 10, 2008 by Vanguard Records.
-It received a mostly poor review from Allmusic, which stated that "The Boxmasters might work live because there will be visuals; but merely as a listening exercise, it's best taken in small doses so the novelty doesn't wear off."
-The review also alleged that "Thornton can't drum to save his life, and he can't sing".
+The band started in Bellflower, California, in 2007.
+Their first album, The Boxmasters, was released on June 10, 2008, by Vanguard Records.
 The Washington Post praised the album, and the paper remarked that listeners will get their money's worth if they enjoy the music even half as much as the band did during the recordings.

-The group resumed touring in July 2008, adding musicians Bradley Davis on mandolin, guitar, and vocals, Teddy Andreadis on harmonica and organ, and Mike Bruce on drums.
-Their tour across the United States ended on September 7, 2008 when they played at the House of Blues in Los Angeles.
+The group resumed touring in July 2008, adding musicians Brad Davis on mandolin, guitar, and vocals, Teddy Andreadis on harmonica and organ, and James Michael "Bubba" Bruce on drums.
+Their tour across the United States ended on September 7, 2008, when they played at the House of Blues in Los Angeles.
 The band released their second album, Christmas Cheer, on November 11, 2008, also through Vanguard Records.
 Allmusic gave another critical review, calling the music "an acquired taste".
 USA Today music critic Brian Mansfield named it one of his favorite holiday albums.
-The Boxmasters went on a post-album 12-city tour with Willie Nelson, playing from November 22 in Enid, Oklahoma to December 6 in Champaign, Illinois.
+The Boxmasters went on a post-album 12-city tour with Willie Nelson, playing from November 22 in Enid, Oklahoma, to December 6 in Champaign, Illinois.
 They then embarked on a six-city tour of Texas in March 2009, which included a March 18 appearance at the South by Southwest music conference.

 The band released Modbilly on Vanguard on April 21, 2009.
 Houston Press praised the album, saying that it "confirms that Billy Bob Thornton's writing talents aren't confined to his Oscar-winning screenplays."
 Allmusic stated that it "goes on far too long, never changing, never peaking".
 Prefix gave a mostly positive review, calling it "for real" and stating that "Thornton’s distinct voice continues to be a nice fit with the material".
 Entertainment Weekly criticized it as "unmemorable".

 The group has covered The Beatles, The Who, The Rolling Stones, The Turtles, and Mott the Hoople in its unique style.
 It also plays original songs, mostly written or co-written by Thornton based on the "white trash" figures he had seen in his Arkansas childhood.
 The Montreal Gazette has called his original material "at turns dark and funny, with world-class hooks".
 The members play while wearing well-dressed 'Mod' outfits such as tailored black suits, white shirts, and narrow black neckties.

 Aside from playing, Thornton has said that he plans on creating comic books based on him and other band members.
 Plots would involve the band coming to the aid of townspeople as they tour.
 He said, "We're not sure what our superpowers are going to be yet".